 Ditching network TV and getting rid of your cable bill is a big step.
-But if you’ve got the right HDTV antenna, it will make the process that much easier.
-The thing is, you’ve got endless options to pick from, and with new HDTV antennas coming out all the time, things can feel even more complicated.
+But if you’ve got the right HDTV antenna, it will make cutting the cord that much easier, especially when you’ve got endless options to choose from.
+New HDTV antennas come out all the time, so making the right decision can feel a little more complicated.

 Editor’s note: Not everyone lives in a neighborhood ripe for antenna viewing, so we recommend taking a look at TV Fool’s TV Signal Analysis tool or a similar site to find out which channels are available in your area before you buy.

 - The best flat antenna: ClearStream Eclipse

 - The best amplified antenna: Mohu Curve Amplified

 - The best indoor/outdoor antenna: ClearStream 2Max HDTV Antenna

 - The best outdoor antenna: Winegard Elite 7550